Two difficult measures of piano music with two clefs, a complex key signature, and many accidental signs

-Improving Upon Traditional Music Notation: Chromatic Staves
+Improving Upon Traditional Music Notation

-Many people struggle to learn to read and play music.
-Many even give up before they become proficient at it.
-Could a better music notation system make a big difference?
+Many people struggle to learn to read and play music, and many give up before they become proficient.
+Could a better notation system make reading, writing, and playing music more enjoyable and easier to learn?
 We think so.

 Twelve note chromatic scale from C to C with five sharp signs, on a standard diatonic musical staff